almendria/laws/constitution.md

 ¶28.
 In this section, “everyone” shall not include those that have been convicted of crimes and are on sentences or rights in this act contradict certain provisions of their release, excluding rights pertaining specifically to the judicial system and equality above the law.

-§7.
+## §7.
+Amendments
-For
-Amendments–

 ¶1.
 Amendments to Act can be made through the standard referendum process in the National Assembly.

 ¶2.
 Amendments can be made directly to the text of this Act once approved.

 ¶3.
 A majority of votes in the National Assembly are required for amendments to this Constitution.

 ¶4.
 This Constitution is supreme to any other law.

-Approved by the popular vote of the National Assembly in a referendum.